 - HCF works closely with its investment management supplier, who focus their efforts to address modern slavery risks in the selection of its investment managers.
-HCF's investment management supplier includes a standard question in relation to modern slavery risk as part of their overall ESG due diligence process. - HCF have implemented international investment restrictions applied to tobacco producers, controversial weapons and companies assessed to be breaching the United Nations Global Compact principles that represent responsible human rights, labour, environmental and anticorruption practices.
+HCF's investment management supplier monitors the modern slavery considerations of underlying managers within HCF's investment portfolios through regular questionnaires and engagements.
+Over the last year, there have been no identified cases of modern slavery amongst investment managers, neither have we been informed of any incidences of modern slavery amongst their investee companies and supply chains. - HCF have implemented international investment restrictions applied to tobacco producers, controversial weapons and companies assessed to be breaching the United Nations Global Compact principles that represent responsible human rights, labour, environmental and anticorruption practices.